How to measure earned media value?

 Robust engagements levels will help you boost your brand awareness, which can indirectly influence lead generation, and, ultimately, sales.

-Sentiment is another important aspect of earned media value.
+Sentiment is another important aspect of EMV.
 Sentiment has a direct impact on your brand reputation.
 Brand reputation can directly affect your sales.

-If you use the traditional earned media value formula, you might assume that a widely shared piece of content is a good thing.
+If you use the traditional EMV formula, you might assume that a widely shared piece of content is a good thing.

 But don’t forget, that bad news online travels with the speed of light, or even faster.
 A negative review could damage your brand.
 By the same logic, a positive sentiment could have a positive effect on sales.